khalmatay/videogame-reviews-analysis/README.md

 This project analyzes user reviews of the Steam platform for 2021.
 We used an open [dataset](https://www.kaggle.com/datasets/najzeko/steam-reviews-2021) provided on Kaggle to carry out various analytical tasks, such as assessing the popularity of games, analyzing user sentiment, and identifying key factors influencing game ratings

+### Note to TA's and reviewers
+Due to GitHub's limitations with displaying interactive graphs from the Plotly library, we followed the TA's recommendation to place `main.ipynb` in a public Google Drive folder.
+The code has been executed there, and now the interactive graphs, which couldn't be shown on GitHub, are available.

+Here is the link to the Google Drive folder containing the file: [main.ipynb](https://drive.google.com/drive/folders/1ZWrlP-N5ttht2Jc-yq8jASG9YffF13rp)

 ```bash
 ADM-HW2/